Sônia Braga: Breakthrough and national stardom (1970s)

+International crossover and Hollywood career (1980s–1990s)

 In the early 1980s, Braga, who had already made films like Lady on the Bus (1978), decided to devote herself exclusively to the movies.
 In 1981, she starred in Eu Te Amo directed by Arnaldo Jabor, and won the best actress award at the Gramado Film Festival.
 She starred in the movie Kiss of the Spider Woman (1985) alongside William Hurt and Raul Julia.
-Her role led to a Golden Globe nomination for best supporting actress and its success led to her international work.
-She decided to leave Brazil for a career in the United States, where she lived for 14 years.
-In 2003, she obtained American citizenship.
+Her role led to a Golden Globe nomination for best supporting actress and its success led to her international work.In 1987, she was the first Brazilian to present a category at the Oscars.
+She was announced by Goldie Hawn as one of the most glamorous actresses in the world, before appearing with Michael Douglas, who announced the result of the best short film.
+She received her second Golden Globe nomination for best supporting actress for her performance in the film Moon over Parador (1988) alongside Raul Julia and Richard Dreyfuss.
+That same year, she appeared in Robert Redford's The Milagro Beanfield War.
+In 1990, she appeared in Clint Eastwood's action film The Rookie.
+She also appeared in American television series, such as the strict teacher Mrs. Westlake in two episodes of The Cosby Show and medical researcher Sophie Wagner in an episode of Tales from the Crypt.